How Corporations Became People

 So the passage — in the headnote, not the decision itself — had no force of law, no value as precedent.

-But it has been repeatedly cited as precedent, starting with Associate Justice Stephen J. Field’s citation three years later in Minneapolis & St. Louis Railway Company v.
+But just three years later it was cited as precedent by Associate Justice Stephen J. Field in Minneapolis & St. Louis Railway Company v.
 Beckwith.
+It has been cited repeatedly thereafter.

 Corporations are persons within the meaning of the clauses in the Fourteenth Amendment to the Constitution concerning the deprivation of property, and concerning the equal protection of the laws.
 Santa Clara County v.
 Southern Pacific Railroad, 118 U. S. 394, and Pembina Mining Co. v.
 Pennsylvania, 125 U. S. 181, followed.